THE END OF OUR ACTIONS

 Aristotle thinks reflection shows that we should understand ourselves as trying to achieve something when we live our lives in the ways we do.
 This something is the "best good," and Aristotle thinks there is general agreement about what this is.
 It is happiness.

-Aristotle thinks that to know what what a life with happiness is,
+Aristotle thinks that to know what a life with happiness is,

 we can appeal to the function we possess as the kind of beings we are.